-We can help you challenge benefit decisions you disagree with and in some cases, support you through appeals.
-If you need support from someone who knows what it is like to challenge decisions at tribunals, we have a buddying programme.
+We can help you challenge benefit decisions you disagree with and in some cases, support you through the appeals process.

 We also offer a specialist MS advice service, for anyone who is affected by MS in the Sussex Coastal Area.
 You can find out more about this service by calling us on 01273 894040.

 All the work we do is independent and in confidence.
 We have The Advice Quality Standard and work in partnership with other agencies to provide specialist knowledge when needed.